-The Dunes is a seven bedroomed semi-detached house, which has been specifically adapted to suit the needs of a children's home, for the accommodation of five young people of both sex between the ages of 7 and 17 years old on admission.
+Old Vine House is a three bedroomed detached house, which has been specifically adapted to suit the needs of a children's home, for the accommodation of three young people of both sex between the ages of 7 and 17 years old on admission.
 The accommodation is decorated to a high standard, which is conducive to providing a friendly and homely atmosphere.

-The home has five young people's bedrooms, two staff sleep in bedrooms and three-family bathrooms.
+The home has three young people's bedrooms, as well as two staff sleep in bedrooms one of which will also be used as the staff office, and two-family bathrooms.
 We recognize the importance of the need for both companionship and privacy.
-We have two large lounges, which are aesthetically pleasing and comfortable, also offering a space to study or play games.
-The home has a kitchen where the young people can benefit from the family experiences that are had when cooking a meal, which is open plan with the dining room.
+We have a large lounge and a conservatory, which are aesthetically pleasing and comfortable, also offering a space to study or play games.
+The home has an open dining with another lounge area as well as a separate kitchen where the young people can benefit from the family experiences that are had when cooking a meal.
 The kitchen is fully fitted, with all the modern appliances.